WinToGo-LZP/wintogo-lzp.github.io/README.md

 2024/6/20 Introducing the Verse of the Day API

 2024/6/21 The introduction of the square font 12.ttf makes the LED scrolling screen effect more realistic

+2024/6/22 The station of Line 12 will be replaced with Zhong Qiu (Chinese) + Huang Hua (English) version of the station, and Wang Dan will be officially suspended from 2024/6/22 13:40

 More metro lines, please stay tuned